line72/usbmdistros/website/content/products/suspiral-delve_into_the_mysteries_of_transcendence.md

 ---
+actualPrice: $8.00 - 17.00
-title: "Suspiral - Delve Into The Mysteries Of Transcendence"
+album: Delve Into The Mysteries Of Transcendence
-date: 2021-06-22T16:40:46
-draft: false
-artist: "Suspiral"
+artist: Suspiral
-album: "Delve Into The Mysteries Of Transcendence"
 categories:
 - Vinyl
 - Tape
+date: '2021-06-26T15:22:56'
+draft: false
 images:
-    - "/images/covers/suspiral-delve_into_the_mysteries_of_transcendence.jpg"
-thumbnailImage: "/images/covers/suspiral-delve_into_the_mysteries_of_transcendence-thumb.jpg"
-actualPrice: $8.00 - 17.00
+- /images/covers/suspiral-delve_into_the_mysteries_of_transcendence.jpg
 inStock: true
+thumbnailImage: /images/covers/suspiral-delve_into_the_mysteries_of_transcendence-thumb.jpg
+title: Suspiral - Delve Into The Mysteries Of Transcendence
 ---

 ## Vinyl